 Step #2: Select a type of quiz

 Every quiz type comes with some templates and type-specific in-built features.
-For example, a possibility to display the correct answer on the spot in an assessment quiz or assigning the score values to the possible answers in a scored quiz.
+For example, a possibility to display the correct answer on the spot in an assessment quiz or assigning grades to the possible answers in a scored quiz.

-You can either start creating a quiz from scratch or select from a number of templates – a short ready-to-use quizzes sorted by industry.
+You can either start creating a quiz from scratch or select from a number of templates – a short ready-to-use quizzes sorted by industry that you can also customize.

 But regardless of what types of quizzes a tool offers, here’s how you decide what kind of quiz will fit your goals best.